gayatri9911/heart-disease-risk-predictor/README.md

-# heart-disease-risk-predictor
-Predicting heart disease risk using patient clinical data with interactive analytics and probability visualization.
-This project demonstrates data preprocessing, machine learning prediction, and data visualization.
-# ❤️ Heart Disease Risk Predictor
+# 🫀 Heart Disease Risk Predictor

 **Predict the risk of heart disease using patient clinical data.**
 Interactive analytics dashboard with probability gauge and key feature visualizations.